wesamnabeel99/Season_1_Basic_Android_apps_dev/week 0/README.md

 Then take the Quiz to answer some Questions related to the program.

 ## Task 3
-Clone the same Repository in the Task-2 then convert the Gradle Scripts from Groovy Language to Kotlin then pushing the changes in a branch of your name then make a pull request to the owner.
+Clone the same Repository in the Task-2 then convert the Gradle Scripts from Groovy Language to Kotlin then pushing the changes in a branch of your name then make a pull request.